Tersect-Browser/Tersect-browser/README.md

 - run `nvm use 22`

+- run `npm install`

 - run `npm start`

 The extension server should be available on port 3200.

-## How to load data set
+## How to load the dataset

 Loading the dataset requires a valid MongoDB installation.
 Refer to this documentation [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/).
 The latest stable version worked fine while building the application.

 After successful installation, start the MongoDB server by running `mongod`.
 By default, MongoDB will try to create and store data in a `/data/db` path.
 There is a tendency that on Mac, this is a read-only path.
-If that is the case, you may need to use a different path.
-I used `db-data/mongo-data`.
+If that is the case, you may need to use a different path.  `db-data/mongo-data` was used to test the application.

-To start MongoDB with a different path, create the path by running `mkdir -p ~/mongo-data`, then run MongoDB with this path `mongod --dbpath ~/mongo-data`.
+To start MongoDB with a different path, create the path by running `mkdir -p db-data/mongo-data`, then run MongoDB with this path `mongod --dbpath db-data/mongo-data`.

 When your database is up and running, you can start the backend server (However, there will be no datasets at this point).